dylpark/plant-tracker-app-react/README.md

 ## Getting Started

-Connection to a Laravel JSON API, in progress.
-See https://github.com/dylpark/Plant-Tracker-API
+Connection to a Laravel JSON API,

 All dev dependencies have been saved.